 mobile operators like AIS, DTAC, Orange or True

-cells will be within signal range in border areas, so Thai SIMs can be used for both telephone
+cells will be within signal range in Mekong River and Thai/Lao border areas, so Thai SIMs can be used for both telephone

 Laos and Thailand.
 In

-Vientiane a Thai SIM can be used in certain areas, especially near the Mekong River;
+Vientiane a Thai SIM can be used near the Mekong River;

 Vientiane city is opposite the Thai town of Sri-chiangmai (Nongkhai

-Province); other Lao locations near the Thai border such as Paksan and Pakse.
+Province); other Lao locations near the Thai border such as Paksane and Pakse

-Similarly, Lao mobiles can be used in other country border areas like Nongkhai,
+Similarly, Lao mobiles can be used around country border areas like Nongkhai,